Introduction

 Features

-• Fully compliant with the IMAP4rev1 specification.
+• Fully compliant with the IMAP4rev1 and IMAP4rev2 specifications.

 • Secure by default.
 IMAPS only.